adambard/learnxinyminutes-docs/racket.html.markdown

     |#
 |#

-;; S-expression comments discard the following expression
+;; S-expression comments discard the following expression, ;; useful to comment expressions when debugging
-#; "this expression will be discarded" "2nd expression" ; => "2nd expression"
+#; (this expression is discarded)

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;; 1.
 Primitive Datatypes and Operators